RyoSpiralArchitect/spiral-full-fusion/README.md

 - **Seeded nucleus sampling**: control stochastic decoding with `--rng_seed`, `--temperature`, `--top_p`, and optional `--top_k`, generating text (if tokenizer present) or raw token IDs.
 - **Custom data or text**: point `--data_path` at a NumPy token array, or `--text_path` at UTF-8 text to train the built-in byte-level tokenizer (configurable with `--tok_*` flags).
 - **Reproducible spins**: use `--seed` to set the base seed for synthetic bigram data and initial weights when starting fresh.
+- **Memory traces per token**: enable `--mem_trace` to print a per-step breakdown of episodic memory influence: top neighbors (similarity/weight/strength/usage), their per-token Δlogit pushes, aggregated boosts, and whether the chosen token was helped by memory.
+Tune verbosity with `--mem_trace_neighbors`, `--mem_trace_tokens`, and silence empty retrievals via `--mem_trace_only_used`.
+Override memory logit scaling during generation with `--mem_scale`.

 ## Usage samples
 Train from scratch and save: